 (Image courtesy: Google)

-These magnificent animals could at any time break free from their bonds.
-But they don’t.
-Because they believe they can’t.
+These animals could break free any time.
+But they don’t — because they believe they can’t.

-You are bound by your own limitations.
-And those limitations?
-They haven’t been true for a long time.
+Sound familiar?
+Your rope is usually an old rejection, a parent’s comment, a failed exam, one bad review from 7 years ago.
+You are bound by limitations that haven’t been true for a long time.
 You just never tested them again.

-If you want real-life proof that the rope can be broken — read the story of 14-year-old Ayesha Chaudhary, who learned to sing in the lifeboat when her life became a shipwreck.
-If she can do it — what’s your excuse?
+If you want proof the rope breaks — read Ayesha Chaudhary’s real story of singing in the lifeboat while dying.
+If she can do it, what’s your excuse?

 The rope doesn’t hold you.
 Your belief in the rope does.
-Go and test your boundaries.
+Test your boundaries.
 Most of them are outdated.
-The world is too massive for the size of the well you think you ought to live in.

 — रस्सी कमज़ोर है, सोच मज़बूत है। अपनी सीमाओं को एक बार और परखो — शायद वो अब टूट जाएं।

-Story 3 — Michael Phelps: Real Motivational Story of a Fall and a Comeback
+Story 3 — Michael Phelps: True Motivational Story of Fall and Comeback

 सच्ची प्रेरणादायक कहानी: माइकल फेल्प्स का गिरना और उठना

-He is an American swimmer who holds the record for the highest number of Olympic gold medals — 28.
+Michael Phelps holds the record for the most Olympic gold medals in history — 28.
 A gifted swimmer who trained equally hard to sustain his gifts.
-Phelps is an epitome of what the human body and mind can achieve when they align.

 Michael Phelps real motivational story